mirage/mirage-www/tmpl/blog/mirage-entropy.md

 Before taking a look at how we try to solve this problem, let's instead consider what happens if we fail to do so.
-There is even a [Wikipedia page][wiki-random-attacks] on this problem, which is a nice starting point.
+There is even a [Wikipedia page][wiki-random-attacks] about this, which is a nice starting point.
 Some of the highlights:

 The first public release of Netscape's original SSL, version 2.0, was